- Planning & Development

 Landscaping & Trees

+The City Tree Fund, established to enhance funding for tree planting in the city, has been very successful in supplementing Greenville's natural beauty.
 Through the foundation, residents can donate money to have trees planted within a park, in a public open space, along a greenway, or in the public right-of-way on their street.

 Tree Pruning Guidelines

 Excessive pruning, topping, crape murder are unacceptable practices and will result in the property being in violation of the City’s Code of Ordinances.
 Such a violation will result in the property being noncompliant and the property owner will be required to plant new trees and shrubs in accordance with the current standards of the City’s ordinance.
 Please review the Tree Pruning Guidelines (PDF) prior to pruning trees or contracting tree pruning services.

 Landscape and Tree Preservation Ordinance Public Review(PDF)